Dashaft45/Dashaft45/README.md

 - 👋 Hi, I’m Dasha, hise to meet you
-- 👀 I’m interested in programming and social enginering, than i into painting and sport
+- 👀 I’m interested in programming and social enginering and i into painting and sport
 - 🌱 I’m currently learning by engineer in school
 - 💞️ I’m looking to collaborate on my future
-- 📫 How to reach me mdasa9099@gmail.com, please for questions read the email, thanks.
+- 📫 How to reach me mdasa9099@gmail.com, please for questions write the email, thanks.

 <!---
 Dashaft45/Dashaft45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.